 - 8 oz cream cheese

-- 2 cups mozzarella cheese or Monterey Jack, shredded
+- 2 cups shredded mozzarella cheese or Gouda or Monterey Jack

 - 1 cup Panko bread crumbs (See Note 1)